marco-c-yu/quantile-regression-in-datashield/README.md

-# quantile-regression-in-datashield
+# Linear Quantile Regression (LQR) in DataSHIELD (a federated quantile regression)

+Content of this repository is part of a working paper affiliate with Singapore Eye Research Institute.

-The R scripts were developed under R version 4.1.2 for performing linear quantile regression using DataSHIELD.
+The R scripts were developed under R version 4.1.2 for performing linear quantile regression (LQR) using DataSHIELD.

 **DataSHIELD_LQR_subfunc_solveB.R** recorded the script for estimating the regression coefficients of linear quantile regression,